-Lakshmi was the recipient of a Rome Prize from the American Academy in Rome in 2014 and has been invited to speak or perform at Chicago's Museum of Contemporary Art, Leipzig's Wave-Gotik Treffen, and Yale University.
-She is currently a Visiting Assistant Professor of Classics at Trinity College in Hartford, CT, and is working on her first book and second album.
+She has been invited to speak and/or perform at Yale University, Chicago's Museum of Contemporary Art, and Wave-Gotik in Leipzig, Germany.
+She was the recipient of a Rome Prize from the American Academy in Rome in 2014 and served as a Visiting Assistant Professor of Classics at Trinity College from 2016-2018.
+She is currently a postdoctoral fellow at Harvard University and working on her first book and second album.

 Magic Is for Everyone: Meet Some of the Artists Bringing Racial Diversity to Tarot, Catapult, August 2017

 Revealing the Unwritten Obstacles Faced by Academics of Color, Literary Hub, May 2017

 'Go and Reclaim Your Tools': Meet the Woman Behind Black Witch University, Broadly, October 2016

 Avant-garde Pioneer Pamela Z Brings her Otherworldly Vocal Manipulations to Constellation, Chicago Reader, Sept.
 2016